-Gina Rodriguez Turns 35 In A Leopard-Print Crop Top & Skin-Tight Shorts
+Gina Rodriguez Turns 35 In A Leopard-Print Crop Top & Skintight Shorts

 While many fans took to the comments section to wish the talented actress a very happy birthday, others couldn’t help but be floored by just how fit Rodriguez was looking as she gave her fans a glimpse at her toned abs.

-One Instagram user commented on Gina’s birthday snap, “35 never looked so good” while another told her, “I wanna look this good when i hit 35” with a fire emoji.
+One Instagram user commented on Gina’s birthday snap, “35 never looked so good.”

+Another told her, “I wanna look this good when i hit 35” with a fire emoji.

 Another Instagram user shot Gina an emoji with hearts for eyes and said, “You look amazing.”